 What a beautiful light grey tile!

-They Cost More & Once You Learn How They Are Made, You’ll Understand Why.
+They Cost More & When You Learn How They Are Made, You’ll Get It

 Kitchen With Cement Tile Backsplash

-If you love the look of cement tiles but don’t want to break the bank, check out these possibilities that would fool anyone!
-They may not be handmade, but the price is right and the installation is standard.
+If you love the look of cement tiles but don’t yet have the budget, check out these poser possibilities…they may not be handmade, but the price is right and the installation is standard.

 Faux Cement Stenciled Tiles